 Not all products are available all of the time.
 When in season, they carry specialty dried products, such as okra, mulberries, and eggplant skins.

 The Macarians carry a number of Armenian products.
 Large Ak-mak crackers, flat soujouk, ready-made Monti, Armenian string cheese, lahmajoun, tahn, thick madzoon, matnakash - a traditional, soft Armenian bread.
 I could go on forever.

 Mail orders are shipped via Federal Express or UPS.
 Besides the cost of food, the customer is responsible for shipping costs which can be expensive depending on the product’s weight.

-Eddi and Nazan Macarian are extremely knowledgeable and helpful.
+Eddi, Nazan, and son, George Macarian are extremely knowledgeable and helpful.
 Want to place an order?
 Have any questions?
 Contact them at:

 Phone: 954 - 571-9505